astronomer/astro-blog/posts/data-pipeline-components-types-and-5-best-practices.md

   - Julia Wrzosińska
 date: 2021-08-09T11:57:33.863Z
 ---
+The times of day-long data transfers are a thing of the past (they should be, anyway).
+Today everyone is talking about modern data pipelines and automated solutions changing the game in a variety of industries.
+They allow the biggest volumes of data processed for valuable insights and data-driven decisions.
+Let us show you what exactly are data pipelines, what do they consist of and why you should get yourself one, too.

 ## What is a data pipeline?

 It's simple, really.
 To grasp how data pipelines work, consider any pipe that accepts something from a source and transports it somewhere else.
 Long story short, a data pipeline handles the flow of data from the initial source to the destination.
 What happens to the data along the journey is determined by the business use case, specific needs, and the final destination.
 A data pipeline can do basic data extraction and loading, or it can be as complex as training on datasets for machine learning solutions.